fusioncharts/dev_centre_docs/getting-started/django/install-using-django.md

 chartPresent: false
 ---

+The FusionCharts Django server-side wrapper lets you create charts in your website without writing any JavaScript code.
-The FusionCharts Django wrapper is a Python framework which is responsible for quick web development.
-It is basically a subroutine within a software library whose job is to call another subroutine with minimum amount of coding.
-It lets you generate the required JavaScript and HTML code as a string on the server, which is then used to render charts on a browser page.
+Conventionally, FusionCharts Suite XT uses JavaScript and HTML to generate charts in the browser.
+The Django wrapper lets you generate the required JavaScript and HTML code as a string on the server.
+This string is then used to render charts on a browser page.

 In this article, we will show you how you can download and install the `FusionCharts Django` wrapper and all the other dependencies on your system.